aertslab/SCopeLoomR/README.md

 ## Version History

 February, 2020

+* Version 0.6.2
+    * Fix bug datasets should not use scalar space
+    * Fix bug global_meta_data_exists to work for loom v3 specs
+    * Fix bug conditional statement to create attrs for loom v3 specs
+    * Fix bug use json value in init_global_meta_data

 * Version 0.6.1
     * Fix bug LOOM_SPEC_VERSION attribute does not exist for old Loom files generated with SCopeLoomR version < 0.6.0.